iyosayi/bb-tech/README.md

 To delete a user, the required parameter is the `id` of the user.
 \
 A `x-auth-token` header with the token value must also be present to be able to update a user

+### Authentication

+The `base url` for the `Authentication` is `https://us-central1-beginner-cloud-functions.cloudfunctions.net/authApi`

+In order to login, the required field values are

+1. email
+2. password

+To get the details of a logged in user, a `x-auth-token` header with the token value must be provided.